Allen-BME/physics-projects/README.md

 come to a rest.
 - The relationship between theta and theta_dot can be represented with two axes of a graph and the result of a given set of inital conditions can be represented as a line.

+### projectile:
+- This program was inspired by the classic physics 1 problem of a projectile.
+- This assumes no air resistance.
+- Using equally long x and y axes, the program shows the arc that a projectile would take from a given height, angle, and velocity.